hackclub/hackclub/workshops/login_auth/README.md

 This is a `script.js` file present in your Repl just below `index.html`, which handles the functioning of your webpage.

-Here you have to write small amount JavaScript code because FIREBASE has some pre-defined functions and properties for Authentication which you will use here and also you can check [FIREBASE Documentation on web authentication](https://firebase.google.com/docs/auth/web/start).
+Here you have to write small amount JavaScript code because Firebase has some pre-defined functions and properties for Authentication which you will use here and also you can check [Firebase Documentation on web authentication](https://firebase.google.com/docs/auth/web/start).

-So what you have to do is, you need to `Get the currently signed-in user` as you already created user in FIREBASE.
+So what you have to do is, you need to `Get the currently signed-in user` as you already created user in Firebase.
 In the `script.js` file you need to add a property [`Get the currently signed-in user`](https://firebase.google.com/docs/auth/web/manage-users#get_the_currently_signed-in_user) for that which is:

 ```javascript